 The only way to truly experience Uluru (Ayers Rock) is to visit it.
 No Uluru photo can show the magnificence of the size and colours of the rock (348 metres high).
 Like the Olgas, Uluru is set within the Uluru-Kata Tjuta National Park.

 There is an entrance fee into the Uluru-Kata Tjuta National Park.
-The fee is $25.00 per adult (16 years and over) for a 3 day pass.
-Children under 16 years enter free.
+The fee for a 3 consecutive day pass is $25.00 per adult (16 years and over), children aged between 5-15 years cost $12.50 and under 5's enter for free.

 Around the base you will see numerous Aboriginal paintings, along with descriptive boards explaining about the paintings.
 Some areas of the rock are sacred and are clearly marked, so the Anangu people request that you do not take pictures or enter these areas.